zenika-open-source/immutadot/README.md

 ### Concise

 [ES2015+](https://mdn.io/JavaScript/Reference) new features are great to deal with arrays and objects.
-As data structures expand, the code you write to make data immutable gets bigger and less readable. immutad●t uses the dot notation to address this issue.
+As data structures expand, the code you write to make data immutable gets bigger and less readable. immutadot uses the dot notation to address this issue.

 ### Interoperability

-immutad●t uses plain JavaScript objects so you can access your data using standard ways.
+immutadot uses plain JavaScript objects so you can access your data using standard ways.
 Moreover, it lets you freely enjoy your favorite libraries.

 ### Exhaustive and yet extensible

-immutad●t comes with a large set of built-in utilities, mostly based on [ES2015+](https://mdn.io/JavaScript/Reference).
+immutadot comes with a large set of built-in utilities, mostly based on [ES2015+](https://mdn.io/JavaScript/Reference).
 You can also find a package called [immutadot-lodash](https://github.com/zenika-open-source/immutadot/tree/master/packages/immutadot-lodash) with some of [lodash](https://lodash.com/)'s utilities.
 You haven't found what you're looking for?
 Do it yourself with the [`convert`](https://zenika-open-source.github.io/immutadot/api/immutadot/1.0/core.html#.convert) feature.

 ### Learning curve

-If you are already familiar with [ES2015+](https://mdn.io/JavaScript/Reference) and [lodash](https://lodash.com/) then you should be able to use immutad●t quickly.
+If you are already familiar with [ES2015+](https://mdn.io/JavaScript/Reference) and [lodash](https://lodash.com/) then you should be able to use immutadot quickly.

 ## Contributing

-We want contributing to immutad●t to be fun, enjoyable, and educational for anyone, and everyone.
+We want contributing to immutadot to be fun, enjoyable, and educational for anyone, and everyone.

 ### [Code of Conduct](https://github.com/zenika-open-source/immutadot/blob/master/.github/CODE_OF_CONDUCT.md)